mora-lab/TC-DATABASE/results/README.md

-# results
+# Results
-Sample version of the database using the limited input data
+Examples of the results using the full dataset